Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Conclusion

 \section{Conclusion}

-We have introduced a new auxiliary loss and agent for representation learning, which draws lessons from the notion of \textit{Cognitive Maps} in biological agents and builds a latent visual representations from interactions of a blind agent with the environment.
-We position this form of representation learning between explicit reconstruction, which is arguably not the desired property when a high sim2real gap is present, and pure end-to-end training on a downstream task, which is widely argued to provide a weak learning signal.
+Inspired by \textit{Cognitive Maps} in biological agents, we have introduced a new technique, which learns a latent representations from interactions of a blind agent with the environment.
+We position it between explicit reconstruction, arguably not the desired when a high sim2real gap is present, and pure end-to-end training on a downstream task, which is widely argued to provide a weak learning signal.
 In experiments on sim2real and sim2noisy-sim evaluations, we have shown that our learned representation is particularly robust to domain shifts.
-Future work will extend this method to the additional usage of recorded off-line trajectories, which should further improve generalization to real physical robotics tasks.